AndreAnggono/project-0/README.md

 * Add new winning combos.
 For example 4 x 4 board, you can win by creating a square of 4 cells.
 * Add a save game feature to continue the game at a later time.
 * Add a load game feature to load a saved game.
+* Add a choose board button in game so players can change it mid game.